Credit and Debit Card Convenience Fee and FAQ

 Why can’t I see the convenience fee charge on my student account?

-The convenience fee is assessed by Official Payments not BHCC so it will not appear on your student account.
+The convenience fee is assessed by ACI Payments, Inc. not BHCC, so it will not appear on your student account.
 The convenience fee will appear as a separate charge on your credit card statement.

 Is the convenience fee refundable?